Experimental measurement and a physical interpretation of quantum shadow enumerators

-QWEs are also quite powerful from alternate perspectives.
-From the very beginning~\cite{shor_quantum_analog_1997, rains_quantum_shadow_1999}, QWEs were leveraged to rule out the existence of QECCs with certain code parameters $\llbracket n,k,d\rrbracket$, where $n$ and $k$ denote the numbers of physical and logical qubits, respectively.
+QWEs are also powerful from alternate perspectives.
+From the very beginning~\cite{shor_quantum_analog_1997, rains_quantum_shadow_1999}, {\add they} were leveraged to rule out the existence of QECCs with certain code parameters $\llbracket n,k,d\rrbracket$, where $n$ and $k$ denote the numbers of physical and logical qubits, respectively.
 More recently, a set of criteria has been found from QWEs to bootstrap codes that correct errors from codes that merely detect them~\cite{kubischta_quantum_weight_2023}.
-For modern efforts in designing \emph{quantum low-density parity-check} (qLDPC) codes~\cite{bravyi_homological_product_2014, breuckmann_quantum_low_2021, panteleev_asymptotically_good_2022, leverrier_decoding_quantum_2023, bravyi_high_threshold_2024}, Rains' shadow enumerators can provide bounds on parameters of asymptotically good qLDPC code families, i.e., those for which the distance $d$ scales like $c n$ for a non-zero constant $c>0$~\cite{panteleev_asymptotically_good_2022, leverrier_decoding_quantum_2023}.
+For modern efforts in designing \emph{quantum low-density parity-check} (qLDPC) codes~\cite{bravyi_homological_product_2014, breuckmann_quantum_low_2021, panteleev_asymptotically_good_2022, leverrier_decoding_quantum_2023, bravyi_high_threshold_2024}, Rains' shadow enumerators provide bounds on parameters of asymptotically good qLDPC code families for which the distance $d$ scales like {\add $c\times n$} for a non-zero constant $c>0$~\cite{panteleev_asymptotically_good_2022, leverrier_decoding_quantum_2023}.
 In this context, it is shown that the constant is bounded as $c \le 1/3$~\cite{rains_quantum_shadow_1999}.
-Despite these applications, however, the physical interpretation of Rains' shadow enumerators---the topic of this work---has remained a mystery for almost three decades.
+Despite these applications, however, the physical interpretation of Rains' shadow enumerators---the {\add central} topic of this work---has remained a mystery for almost three decades.